generation-software/screwdriver-cd-guide/docs/contributing/where-to-contribute.md

 ### Executors

 An executor is used to manage build containers for any given job.
-All of our [screwdriver steps] inside the container.
 Several implementations of executors have been created.
 All are designed to follow a common interface.
 Executor implementations are written in node:

 - **[executor-base][executor-base-repo]**: Common interface
 - **[executor-docker][executor-docker-repo]**: Docker implementation